 |02 July 2005||Propulsion / Power Loss|

 On July 2, 2005, during NYC to Bahamas cruise, after leaving call port Great Stirrup Cay (Bahamas), the ship experienced propulsion issues with one of its two Azipod thrusters.
 The incident resulted in reduced cruising speed and itinerary change – call port Nassau was dropped.

 |16 April 2005||Ship Listing|

-On April 16, 2005, while en-route from Bahamas to NYC New York and sailing in rough weather, the vessel encountered off Georgia’s coast three consecutive 70 ft / 21 m rogue waves.
-The last wave cased the most serious damages, breaking windows on upper decks 9 and 10 (including at Navigation Bridge), also flooding several decks below.
+On April 16, 2005, while en-route from the Bahamas to NYC New York and sailing in rough weather, the vessel encountered off Georgia’s coast three consecutive 70 ft / 21 m rogue waves.
+The last wave caused the most serious damages, breaking windows on upper decks 9 and 10 (including at Navigation Bridge), also flooding several decks below.
 A total of 62 passenger staterooms were flooded.
 The hull was also damaged (bent) after the spare anchor hit the deck.